20A31A4264/Solar-System-Visualizer/README.md

 # Initialize Pygame
 pygame.init()

-Blog Home
-Data Science
-Categories
-Free Courses

-Search for:
-Search …
-Python Solar System Visualizer Project
-Free Python course with 57 real-time projects - Learn Python in Hindi | Learn Python in English

-In this project, we will be building a solar system visualizer using Python and the Pygame library.
-This project will simulate the orbit of planets around the sun and allow users to see the relative positions of the planets in real-time.

-About Python Solar System Visualizer
-The objective of this project is to teach students how to use Pygame to create a graphical user interface (GUI) and to simulate the movement of objects in a 2D space.

-Prerequisites for Solar System Visualizer using Python Basic understanding of Python programming
-Pygame library installed
-To install the pygame library type the below command in the terminal and it will be installed.

-pip install pygame
-Download Python Solar System Visualizer Project
-Please download the source code of python Solar System Visualizer project from the following link: Python Solar System Visualizer Project Code

-Steps to Create Solar System Visualizer using Python Following are the steps for developing the python Solar System Visualizer project:

-Step 1: Importing Libraries
-The first step in building our solar system visualizer project is to import the necessary libraries.
-In this case, we will be using the Pygame library to handle the GUI and the math library for mathematical calculations.

-ad

-# Import the pygame library
-import pygame
-import math
-import os
-Step 2: Initializing Pygame
-After importing the necessary libraries, we initialize Pygame using the pygame.init() function.

-# Initialize Pygame
-pygame.init()
 Step 3: Setting the Window Size and Title
 We set the size of the window using the set_mode() function and set the title of the window using the set_caption() function.